RetroPie/RetroPie-Docs/docs/Game-Boy.md

-lr-gambatte is the prefered single-player emulator, while lr-tgbdual runs two instances of the same game for either two-player link cable games or parallel play on the same system. lr-gambatte supports playing link cable games over network (not to be mixed up with netplay). lr-mgba is an alternative emulator, supports local cable games, Game Boy BIOS and Super Game Boy.
+lr-gambatte is the prefered single-player emulator, while lr-tgbdual runs two instances of the same game for either two-player link cable games or parallel play on the same system. lr-gambatte supports playing link cable games over network (not to be mixed up with netplay). lr-mgba is a modern emulator that aims to be fast and accurate, supports local cable games, external BIOS, Super Game Boy emulation, among many other features.
+It also emulates Game Boy Color and Game Boy Advance.

 ## ROMS